p4535992/foundryvtt-hidden-entity-links/README.md

 - Adds an option to change the table roll to GM only.
 - Hide link on the text editor tinymce based on the level of permission for that entity.
 - Always displays original scene name to the GM, but shows the Navigation Name for any players.
+- Allows the GM to hide sidebars (Chat, Scenes, Items, etc) for players, simplifying the player UI.
+By default it disables Scenes, Items, Tables, Cards, Playlists, and Compendiums.
+Each tab can be toggled in the module settings, even the Settings tab.
+Removing the Settings tab for players is not recommended.

 ## API

 Update css on the folder (not ready need more developing...)